foxws/livewire-multidomain/README.md

 This package allows a single Livewire application to work with multiple domains/tenants.

-It is intended to complement a multi-tenancy package such as [spatie/laravel-multitenancy](https://github.com/spatie/laravel-multitenancy), [archtechx/tenancy](https://github.com/archtechx/tenancy), etc.
+It is intended to complement a multi-tenancy package such as [spatie/laravel-multitenancy](https://github.com/spatie/laravel-multitenancy) (tested), [archtechx/tenancy](https://github.com/archtechx/tenancy), etc.

+> **NOTE:** This package requires [foxws/laravel-multidomain](https://github.com/foxws/laravel-multidomain).

 ## Installation